 Bio

-Mains has a B.A. in Intercultural Studies from Calvin College and has an MFA in Creative Practice from Transart Institute, accredited by Plymouth University, UK.
-He started Art School Greenz in 2015, an alternative art school in Grenada.
-He is now in a Ph.D program with the European Graduate School for philosophy, art, and critical thought.
-Mains currently lives and works from Art House 473 in Grenada.
+Mains holds a B.A. in Intercultural Studies from Calvin College and an MFA in Creative Practice from Transart Institute, accredited by Plymouth University in the UK.
+He is currently pursuing a Ph.D. at the European Graduate School in philosophy, art, and critical thought focused on the work of Edouard Glissant.
+Mains lives and works from Art House 473 in Grenada, where he continues to engage with his community and the global art scene.

 Leave a comment